-How to improve English accent and pronunciation
+How to improve English accent and pronunciation on your own

 Sir Sidney Poitier, known for his role in the movie To Sir with Love and many other movies, faced a similar issue early in his acting career.
 He wanted to be rid of his Bahamian accent in order to succeed in his acting career (it was a time when diverse accents were well less received.)
 To do this, he bought a radio, chose a program he liked, and imitated the accent of the host.
-He did this for 6 months, then audition for a part.
+He did this for 6 months, then auditioned for a part.
 That’s how he got started in the movie industry.

 Then Sidney imitated the host.
 Inflection, clarity, everything.
 He kept at this until the new speaking style became a part of him.